Okabo001/password-generator-reall/README.md

 ## License

-This password generator is open-source and available under the [MIT License](LICENSE).
+This password generator is open-source and available under the Okabo001 @licence.
 Feel free to use, modify, and distribute it according to the terms of this license.

 ## Acknowledgments